 Recognising You Need Help

 Although substance abuse might seem normal and natural for some people, it is not.
-It is important to recognise when you or someone else is abusing substances because this can help protect those involved from serious health risks and legal issues.
+It is important to recognize when you or someone else is abusing substances because this can help protect those involved from serious health risks and legal issues.

 There are many ways to prevent substance abuse.
 If you are planning on experimenting with drugs or alcohol, it is important to remember that doing so is dangerous and can lead to addiction.
 This is why it is important to get help before experimenting with drugs or alcohol.